The Dallas LGBT Bar Association’s Board of Directors for 2024 is comprised of attorneys from a range of backgrounds and practice areas:

 Thomas, his partner Dustin, and their (very spoiled) dachshund Tootie live in Oak Lawn.
 He’s a self-described aviation geek, beer nerd, and has an appreciation for German cars.
 Thomas loves traveling, especially to Germany, Austria, and New York.

-Director: Monica Uribe
+Director: Monica Uribe (she/her)

 Monica is a senior attorney at Clark Hill where she advises sureties, contractors, and other construction and business clients in litigation and complex construction matters involving surety bonds, liens, construction defects, and related claims.
 Monica also has expertise in Texas residential construction laws.